SupeRuier/awesome-active-learning/contents/AL_combinations.md

 - Active learning for imbalanced sentiment classification [2012, EMNLP-CoNLL]
 - [Deep Active Learning with Simulated Rationales for Text Classification [2020, PRAI]](https://link.springer.com/chapter/10.1007/978-3-030-59830-3_32): Utilize auxiliary task to reduce the data scarce affect at the beginning of the AL process.
 - Active Learning via Membership Query Synthesis for Semi-supervised Sentence Classification [2019, CoNLL]
+- Active Learning for BERT: An Empirical Study [2020, EMNLP]
 - Deep Active Learning for Text Classification with Diverse Interpretations [2021, CIKM]

 Named entity recognition: